 How do hedge funds make money?

 Hedge funds pool money from investors and invest that capital in different asset classes across the market with the intention of generating returns.
-Historically, hedge funds tend to invest more in public markets than private equity and use complex techniques such as short selling, arbitrage, and derivates.
+Historically, hedge funds tend to invest more in public markets than private equity and use complex techniques such as short selling, arbitrage, and derivatives.

-Hedge funds make money in two ways — Management fees and Performance fees.
+Hedge funds make money in two ways: Management fees and Performance fees.
 A management fee is a recurring fee levied by a hedge fund manager to cover operating expenses.
 It is typically 2% of the fund’s AUM or asset under management.

 In addition to management fees, hedge funds also charge performance fees.
 It is the percentage of profits from investments, usually 20%.
 While the exact fee structure varies from fund to fund, most of them follow the 2 and 20 rules.